expfactory/experiments/docs/_library/stroop-5min.md

 ---

-This is a derivative of the default Experiment Factory Stroop task, which was designed to provide a reliable and (statistically) powerful way to capture the Stroop phenomenon in a short amount of time.
+This is a derivative of the default Experiment Factory Stroop task.
+It was created to be a more brief and user-friendly version, taking only 5 minutes to complete, using color-blind friendly colors and a black background to reduce eye strain, among other adjustments.

+This task was validated in a preliminary study with 50 participants recruited from Amazon's Mechanical Turk.
+The results suggest this version of the task produces a Stroop effect with the same magnitude as the original version.
+For more information about the study, see https://osf.io/9pc46